Parkinson's disease: Epidemiology

 As of 2024, PD is the second-most common neurodegenerative disease and the fastest growing in total cases.
 As of 2023, global prevalence was estimated to be 1.51 per 1000.
-Although it is around 40% more common in men, age is the dominant predeterminant of PD.
-Consequently, as global life expectancy has increased, PD prevalence has also risen, with an estimated increase in cases by 74% from 1990 to 2016.
+Men are reportedly 1.5 times more likely to have PD than women, but this may vary with different populations.
+Age plays the biggest role in the risk of getting PD.
+As global life expectancy has increased, PD prevalence has also risen, with an estimated increase in cases by 74% from 1990 to 2016.
+However, increased life expectancy does not fully explain this change: when age was accounted for, PD prevalence rates still increased by 21.7% in this time period.
 The number is predicted to rise to over 12 million by 2040.

 This increase may be due to a number of global factors, including prolonged life expectancy, increased industrialisation, and decreased smoking.
 Although genetics is the sole factor in a minority of cases, most cases of PD are likely a result of gene-environment interactions; concordance studies with twins have found PD heritability to be just 30%.
 The influence of multiple genetic and environmental factors complicates epidemiological efforts.

 Relative to Europe and North America, disease prevalence is lower in Africa, but similar in Latin America.
 Although China is predicted to have nearly half of the global PD population by 2030, estimates of prevalence in Asia vary.
 Potential explanations for these geographic differences include genetic variation, environmental factors, health care access, and life expectancy.
 Although PD incidence and prevalence may vary by race and ethnicity, significant disparities in care, diagnosis, and study participation limit generalizability and lead to conflicting results.
 Within the United States, high rates of PD have been identified in the Midwest, the South, and agricultural regions of other states, collectively termed the "PD belt".
 The association between rural residence and PD has been hypothesized to be caused by environmental factors including herbicides, pesticides, and industrial waste.